Tips for Recognizing Learning Disorders in the Classroom

 Students with learning disorders often struggle to get homework in on time — or at all.
 Homework troubles happen for a number of reasons.

-• A child may feel embarrassed to hand in work that is incorrect or unfinished.
+- A child may feel embarrassed to hand in work that is incorrect or unfinished

-• Total wipe-out.
-Kids who struggle with memory and organization may have simply forgotten there was an assignment due at all.
+- Total wipe-out.
+Kids who struggle with memory and organization may have simply forgotten there was an assignment due at all

-• Lost!
-Even when homework does get done, it still has to make it from home to school .
+- Lost!
+Even when homework does get done, it still has to make it from home to school

-Every kid is bound to miss an assignment once in a while, but if a student routinely fails to turn in her homework it’s time to take a closer look at what’s going on.
+Every kid is bound to miss an assignment once in a while, but if a student routinely fails to turn in their homework it’s time to take a closer look at what’s going on.

 Timing troubles

-Kids with learning disabilities often struggle with time management, transitions and organization.
+Kids with learning disabilities often struggle with time management, transitions, and organization.
 These timing troubles can cause problems both in school and at home.
 Tell-tale signs to watch for include:

-• A kid who’s chronically late to school (I missed the bus – again!) or always seems to be rushing from one class to another.
+- A kid who’s chronically late to school (“I missed the bus – again!”) or always seems to be rushing from one class to another

 Test Stress

-• A student who always ends up scrambling to finish the test on time — or routinely exceeds the time limit — regardless of reminders.
+- A student who always ends up scrambling to finish the test on time — or routinely exceeds the time limit — regardless of reminders

-• A child who’s always the last one still working on a timed assignment.
+- A child who’s always the last one still working on a timed assignment

-• Very messy handwriting
+- Very messy handwriting

-• Serious pre-test anxiety
+- Serious pre-test anxiety

-• A student who fails numerous tests despite having studied
+- A student who fails numerous tests despite having studied

 Emotionality